Preconception Health for Men

-showed 200mg of vitamin E taken daily for at least 3 months improved IVF fertilisation rates.
-EvNolMax® is a patented form of tocotrienols which exhibits 40 to 60 times stronger antioxidant potency compared to the regular tocopherol vitamin E.
+This study showed 200mg of vitamin E taken daily for at least 3 months improved IVF fertilisation rates.
+EvNolMax® is a patented form of vitamin E which exhibits 40 to 60 times stronger antioxidant potency.
+Compared to the regular tocopherol vitamin E.

-showed that 200mg taken daily for more than 3 weeks was equivalent to taking 1000mg of vitamin C in terms of improvement in sperm parameters.
+One study showed that 200mg taken daily for more than 3 weeks was equivalent to taking 1000mg of vitamin C. This is in terms of improvement in sperm parameters.
 After 2 months, several men in both treatment groups impregnated their wives compared to none in the placebo group.

 If you thought folate was only important for women prior to conception think again.
 Higher folate intake is associated with a lower incidence of sperm aneuploidy (chromosome damage in the sperm).